Isthmus of Panama

-The Isthmus of Panama (Note: (Istmo de Panamá)), historically known as the Isthmus of Darien, (Note: (Istmo de Darién)) is the narrow strip of land that lies between the Caribbean Sea and the Pacific Ocean, linking North and South America.
+The Isthmus of Panama, (Note: Istmo de Panamá, /es/) historically known as the Isthmus of Darien, (Note: Istmo de Darién, /es/) is the narrow strip of land that lies between the Caribbean Sea and the Pacific Ocean, linking North and South America.
 The country of Panama is located on the isthmus, along with the Panama Canal.
 Like several isthmuses on Earth, as a relatively narrow land bridge between close seas, it is a location of great geopolitical and strategic importance.

-The isthmus is thought to have finally formed around 3 million years ago (Ma), separating the Atlantic and Pacific Oceans and causing the creation of the Gulf Stream, as first suggested in 1910 by Henry Fairfield Osborn.
+The isthmus is thought to have formed around 3 million years ago (Ma), separating the Atlantic and Pacific Oceans and causing the creation of the Gulf Stream, as first suggested in 1910 by Henry Fairfield Osborn.
 Osborn based the proposal on the fossil record of mammals in Central America, a conclusion that would provide a foundation for Alfred Wegener when he proposed the theory of continental drift in 1912.
-Some recent studies suggest an earlier formation of the isthmus than the recognized age of 3 Ma, potentially stretching as far back as 19 Ma.
+Some recent studies suggest an earlier formation of the isthmus, potentially as far back as 4 Ma.

 History

 The Isthmus of Panama has always been a place of global significance.
 Its formation as a geological feature had several biological and climatic effects that resonated on a planetary scale.
 The separation of the oceans increased marine biodiversity on both sides, and the connection between the American continents allowed for the interchange of terrestrial life.
 The formation of the isthmus fundamentally changed the system of inter-ocean circulation of warm and cold currents, which caused the northern polar ice cap to form.
 The creation of the Gulf Stream and the Atlantic system of weather and currents would eventually serve as the environmental engine of the "triangle trade" routes that were the basis of the Atlantic World system in the early modern era.

 The remains of a variety of Paleolithic fauna that were found in the Canal Zone in 2007 include bear-dogs, miniature horses, rhinos, camels, early relatives of modern hippos, and at least one species of chalicothere.

-The first humans to inhabit the isthmus were Paleo-Indians, who probably arrived between 18 and 15kya.
-Since then, the isthmus has been inhabited by Indigenous peoples who have continually developed and adapted to life on the isthmus.
-The Monagrillo archeological site contains ceramics dating from 2500-1200 BCE, some of the earliest examples of ceramics in Central America.
-This site also contains evidence of one of the earliest sites of maize agriculture in the region.
+The first humans to inhabit the isthmus were Paleo-Indians, who probably arrived between 18 and 15 kya.
+Since then, the isthmus has been inhabited by indigenous peoples who have continually developed and adapted to life on the isthmus.
+The Monagrillo archeological site contains ceramics dating from 2500 to 1200 BCE, some of the earliest examples of ceramics in Central America.
+The site contains evidence of one of the earliest sites of maize agriculture in the region.
 The Monagrillo site evolved into a variety of thriving cultural traditions, identified by archeologists as the Gran Coclé culture area.
-Indigenous peoples in Panama have been connected to the wider regional networks of exchange and diffusion for as long as they have inhabited the isthmus, evident in the presence of Coclé gold work being found as far away as Chichin Itza in the Yucatan.
+Indigenous peoples in Panama have been connected to the wider regional networks of exchange and diffusion for as long as they have inhabited the isthmus, evident in the presence of Coclé gold work being found as far away as Chichin Itza in the Yucatán Peninsula.
 By 1501, when Europeans first arrived, the isthmus was inhabited widely by Chibchan- and Chocoan-speaking peoples.